RowanTL/HushGP/README.md

 # HushGP
-A PushGP implementation in Haskell
+A PushGP implementation in Haskell.

 Note: **This is an imcomplete library at this time.
 I am still developing it.**